 Ease of Care

 If you've practiced hot yoga regularly, you know that no amount a dragging your mat into the shower with you afterward or spraying it with a cleaning spray keeps the funk out for long.
 Gagging on the smell of your mat in between sets during the Backbending series does not help you maintain your sanity in the heat.
 The design of this mat helps eliminate the odor issue and makes the overall ease of care easier!
 The whole mat goes in the wash after class and then hangs to dry, ready for the next day.
 With repeat and thorough washing, the padding on the back of this mat does not seem to develop the "funk" that other hot yoga mats do.
 The one downside is you do have to remember to wash it after every use, and if you have a daily practice, you'll want to buy two if you don't plan on doing laundry every day.

-The Kulae Elite Hot Hybrid mat costs $68, which is slightly more than what the Aurorae Synergy is usually available for ($50-59).
-Considering that they are both a towel and a mat, they are a surprisingly good value.
-Even when purchasing a TPE mat like the Prana E.C.O. ($48), a yoga towel will set you back at least another $30, making this mat a pretty good deal in the end.
+The Kulae Elite Hot Hybrid mat retails for slightly more than the Aurorae Synergy, which is another towel/mat combo in our review.
+We think that both are a decent value.
+Even when purchasing a TPE mat like the Prana E.C.O. ($55), a yoga towel will set you back at least another $30, making this combo mat a pretty good deal when it's all said and done.